GuavaCZ/calendar/README.md

 ### No events click context menu
 This context menu is only rendered on `list` views and is triggered when a user clicks on the `no events` cell when there are no events.

-To enable the context menu, all you need to do is implement the `getNoEventsClickContextMenuActions` method:
+To enable the context menu, all you need to do is implement the `getNoEventsClickContextMenuActions` method.
+Also, make sure that the `noEventsClickEnabled` property is set to `true`.

 ```php
 public function getNoEventsClickContextMenuActions(): array